OWASP/owasp-mastg/Document/0x05c-Reverse-Engineering-and-Tampering.md

 $ adb push $NDK/prebuilt/android-arm/gdbserver/gdbserver /data/local/tmp
 ```

-The `gdbserver --attach&lt;comm&gt; &lt;pid&gt;` command causes gdbserver to attach to the running process and bind to the IP address and port specified in <code>comm</code>, which in this case is a HOST:PORT descriptor.
+The `gdbserver --attach&lt;comm&gt; &lt;pid&gt;` command causes gdbserver to attach to the running process and bind to the IP address and port specified in `comm`, which in this case is a HOST:PORT descriptor.
 Start HelloWorld-JNI on the device, then connect to the device and determine the PID of the HelloWorld process.
-Then switch to the root user and attach <code>gdbserver</code>:
+Then switch to the root user and attach `gdbserver`:

 ```bash
 $ adb shell